 Corticosteroids are usually the first line therapy.
+If the liver is the only treatment target, oral budesonide can be considered, since it is metabolized in the liver and therefore systemic corticosteroid toxicity may be markedly reduced.
 When an inadequate response to corticosteroids is noted, cytotoxic agents are often used.
 Most experience has been with azathioprine for hepatic sarcoidosis.
 Methotrexate and leflunomide are more likely to be hepatotoxic; however, azathioprine can also be hepatotoxic, so one would still have to closely monitor LFTs.
 Ursodeoxycholic acid at 10 mg/kg/day may be used to manage symptoms of cholestasis, including jaundice and pruritus.
 Unfortunately, cirrhosis may occur despite therapy, and even result in the need for liver transplantation.